Physical CMOS XOR Gate Build

 Timing Measurements

 A pass transistor uses NMOS/PMOS as switches to pass signals based on control.
 XOR via pass-transistor logic uses fewer transistors: 4 for logic, 2 for inverter (total 6 MOSFETs) [2].
-When B=0, pass A; when B=1, pass A̅.
+The logic is simple: When B=0, pass A; when B=1, pass A̅.

 Pass Transistor Testing

-Inputs: same square waves as before (2.5 V amp, 2.5 V offset, A at 100 Hz, B at 50 Hz).
-Logic analyzer verifies correct XOR output on GPIO3.
-High when inputs differ, low otherwise.
+Using the same square wave inputs (2.5 V amp, 2.5 V offset), the logic analyzer verifies the correct XOR output on GPIO3.
+The output is High when inputs differ, and Low otherwise.

 Timing Comparison